cp3402-students/cp3402-2020-team11/README.md

 - Copy the /understrap-jazz theme directory to wp-content/themes inside your WordPress installation directory.
 - Login to WordPress and select the Understrap-Jazz theme.
 #### With our Install Zip
-- Download and extract our ready made [zip file](NEED LINK!
-"Download") to wp-content/themes inside your WordPress installation directory.
+- Download and extract our ready made [theme_install.zip](https://github.com/cp3402-students/cp3402-2020-team11/raw/stage/theme_install.zip "Download") to wp-content/themes inside your WordPress installation directory.
 - Login to WordPress and select the Understrap-Jazz theme.

 ## Creating Site Content